ggokuldas06/smartpower2/README.md

 ### Alerts & Notifications

--Theft or budget breach alerts are sent via Email and shown in Dashboard > Alerts tab.
+- Theft or budget breach alerts are sent via Email and shown in Dashboard > Alerts tab.

--- Options:
+- Options:

---- Ignore → Mark as anomaly, not theft (model won’t raise alerts for this pattern).
+- 1. Ignore → Mark as anomaly, not theft (model won’t raise alerts for this pattern).

---- Raise → Confirm theft, system continues alerting.
+- 2. Raise → Confirm theft, system continues alerting.

 ### Future Scope